Hormonal Therapy: Managing Side Effects in Women

 Like other types of cancer treatment, hormonal therapy has side effects.
 An overview

 of hormonal therapies and ways to prevent or minimize these side effects are discussed

 Types of hormonal therapies

-There are a variety of hormonal therapies available for breast cancer.
-Each type works
+A variety of hormonal therapies are available for breast cancer.
+Each type works a

-a bit differently, but all have the same goal of starving the tumor of estrogen:
+bit differently.
+But all have the same goal of starving the tumor of estrogen:

 Selective estrogen receptor modulators (SERMs).
-SERMs are antiestrogen drugs that
+SERMs are antiestrogen medicines that

 bind to the estrogen receptor.
 This prevents estrogen from binding to the receptor

 and stimulating cancer cell growth.
 SERMs include tamoxifen, toremifene, and raloxifene.

 Aromatase inhibitors.
 These medicines are used in older women who have been through